wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/what-is-it.rst

 Each check comprises some metadata information, a description of the purpose of the check, and its logical description (fields **condition** and **rules**).
 On its metadata, it can contain an optional **compliance** field used to specify if the check is relevant to any compliance specifications, and to which.
 Most Wazuh policies, especially CIS policies, already have their CIS and PCI-DSS controls mapped.
+In addition, NIST and TSC controls are also mapped.
 See an :ref:`example<check_overview>` below.

 .. note::
      The following example applies to policy ``id: 3064`` and operating system Debian/Linux 9.

 .. code-block:: yaml
     :name: check_overview